ostinsolo/Audio-Engineer-Sound-Design-LLM/README.md

 For an excellent example of how to prepare a dataset and train DistilBERT for a Question-Answering (QA) Retrieval System, we have created a customized setup in the `QA-DistillBert` folder.
 This setup demonstrates a comprehensive approach to developing a QA system using fine-tuned DistilBERT models integrated with Ollama.

-### Using Ollama with QA-DistillBert

-To utilize the QA-DistillBert example, follow these steps:

-1. **Install Ollama:**
-   - Visit [Ollama.com](https://ollama.com) to download and install Ollama for your operating system.

-2. **Run the LLaMA Model:**
-   - Open your terminal and execute the following command to run LLaMA:
-     ```bash
-     ollama run llama3.2
-     ```

-3. **Start Ollama Server:**
-   - After running the model, close the Ollama application from the top menu bar on your Mac.
-   - Then, start the Ollama server by running:
-     ```bash
-     ollama serve
-     ```

-4. **Navigate to QA-DistillBert Folder:**
-   - Instead of using the external GitHub repository, we have created our own `QA-DistillBert` folder with updates and custom configurations.
-   - Navigate to the `QA-DistillBert` directory:
-     ```bash
-     cd QA-DistillBert
-     ```

-5. **Follow the Customized Instructions:**
-   - Inside the `QA-DistillBert` folder, you will find updated scripts and configurations tailored to work seamlessly with Ollama and our project's specific requirements.
-   - Refer to the README.md inside the `QA-DistillBert` folder for detailed instructions on dataset preparation, model training, and deployment.

 ### Key Aspects of QA-DistillBert: